PlanterApp/planter_docs/content/en/docs/200_plants/204_varieties/index.md

 url: "plants/varieties"
 ---

-Trying to recall whether that tomato plant was a beefsteak or a brandywine?<br /><br />
+Trying to recall whether that tomato plant was a beefsteak or a brandywine?
 Use plant varieties in Planter to keep track of all the varieties in your garden!

 1. In the garden, select the **+ Add Plants** button<br /><br />
 {{< screenshot Add_plants1.jpg "Screenshot of a garden with the Add Plants button" >}}<br /><br />